johann-solo/oliveandmango.github.io/_posts/blog/2016-11-09-curry-fish.md

 ### Directions:
 1. Preheat oven to 350 F
 2. Place carrot slices in a bowl and toss well to coat with the olive oil, turmeric, thyme and salt and pepper
 3. Place on baking sheet and roast for approx 20-30 min or until desired texture.
-I like mine with brown edges and tender.
+I like mine with browned edges and tender.
 (Flip them once halfway)
 <br><br>